Join our Association undergraduate assessor panel

 Nominees must be full members of the Association, working in the Republic of Ireland and in good standing, and should be proposed and seconded by other full members of the Association.
 Members are elected for a three-year term that can be renewed.
 The ISC has three meetings per year, usually held either in Dublin or via videoconference and may also be requested to represent the ISC on other Association committees and working parties.

-For more information on the role, please contact [email protected].
+For more information on the role, please view the recruitment pack or contact [email protected].